intermine/im-docs/docs/database/data-sources/library/index.md

 You can also add your own sources to load custom file formats, see [Writing your own data source](../custom/index.md) for more information.
 In addition, the [Tutorial](../../../get-started/tutorial/index.md) contains detailed steps on creating sources for a variety of different data formats.

 Most of the configuration done in the config files is optional, if no config entry exists the default behaviour is followed.
-There are exceptions to this rule, however.
+However, there are exceptions to this rule.

 ## Core InterMine sources